tsathoqqua/limadocs/docs/source/index.rst

 2. `Learning LIMA basics <documentation/LIMA_Domain_development.html>`_ will teach you about developing your own areas, rooms, monsters, shopkeepers, weapons, armour, items, and a small quest.

-3. `Skills in LIMA <documentation/Skills_LIMA.html>`_ describes the skill system, and how to configure it for your purpose.

 Latest changes
 ==============